deepsadhi/presentation2.0/README.md

 $ composer create-project deepsadhi/presentation2.0 presentation2.0 dev-dev
 ```

 This will install Presentation2.0 and all required dependencies.
-Presentation2.0 requires PHP 5.5.0 or newer.
+Presentation2.0 requires PHP 5.5.0 or newer with sqlite extension.

 ### Usage